Curvature-Conditioned Measures for Cosmological Peak Statistics: A Transport-Geometric Framework: Gaussian Closure of the Curvature-Conditioned Point Process

 In the linear regime,

 so we introduce the notation

-Thus, in this section, $\eta_i$ is adopted as the linear Gaussian limit of $g_i$ used in the general formulation.
+Thus, in this section, $\eta_i$ is adopted as the linear Gaussian limit of $g_i$ used in the general nonlinear formulation.
 The peak locations are then given by

-This perspective of treating density, its gradient, and second derivatives as local variables runs parallel to recent Lagrangian bias theories based on local tensor fields, but here they are treated not as arguments of a bias function, but as jointly distributed random variables defining a curvature-conditioned point process.
+The important point here is that the geometric structure derived in the previous section remains unchanged.
+The stationary-point condition, the positive-curvature selection, and the induced Jacobian structure are all preserved.
+What changes is only that the logarithmic curvature tensor is approximated by the linear Hessian of the density fluctuation field.
+From this viewpoint, the conventional BBKS theory is not the starting point of the construction.
+Rather, it corresponds to the Gaussian-linear closure of a more general curvature-conditioned point process defined on local tensor space.
+This perspective also clarifies the relation to recent local tensor bias theories.
+The variables $(\delta,\eta_i,H_{ij})$ overlap with the local tensor variables appearing in perturbative bias expansions, but here they are treated not as arguments of a bias functional, but as jointly distributed random variables defining a conditional geometric measure.

 Therefore, in the linear regime, the curvature-conditioned point process introduced in Section~\ref{sec:curvature_geometry} reduces to a formulation described by the gradient-zero condition and the Hessian condition of the density fluctuation field.
-In this section, we impose the assumption of a Gaussian random field on this formulation and evaluate the joint statistics of the local variables $(\delta,\eta_i,H_{ij})$.
+We now impose the assumption of a Gaussian random field and evaluate explicitly the induced conditional measure.